 Sometime around 1900, both Coles Brook and the outflow stream from Borg’s Swamp were channelized and deepened to reduce wetlands and lower the water level.
 In 1945 a concrete dam was erected at the vernal pool by the Borg family to control the water level.
 In 1950 construction of the Brook Street development began on land directly south of Borg’s Woods.
-This construction covered a naturally-occuring brook which previously had flowed north into the vernal pond with dirt fill several feet deep, causing the water table to rise in the new development.
+This construction covered a naturally-occurring brook which previously had flowed north into the vernal pond with dirt fill several feet deep, causing the water table to rise in the new development.
 By the 1960’s the concrete dam fell into disrepair or was broken, and the water level of Borg’s Swamp fell, speeding up the process of ecological succession.
 In 1987, due to development plans, the pond’s outlet was significantly dredged to the point where Borg’s Swamp no longer held much water.
 Activists responded by throwing rocks at the point of drainage to mitigate the damage and restore the water level.
 In the mid to late nineties the Bergen County Mosquito Control Commission increased its work due to complaints about mosquitos.
 In 2000, the last Spring Peeper was heard and the population became locally extinct.

 The debate over what constitutes the natural water level in Borg’s Swamp continues to this day.
-Ecologists consider the inner edge of the skunk cabbage beds to be the outer edge of the vernal pool, although the skunk cabbage areas are expected to flood after a heavy storm event.
-Since skunk cabbage reproduces slowly and lives for decades, this is considered definitive.
+Ecologists consider the inner edge of the Skunk Cabbage beds to be the outer edge of the vernal pool, although the skunk cabbage areas are expected to flood after a heavy storm event.
+Since Skunk Cabbage reproduces slowly and lives for decades, this is considered definitive.
 Ecologists believe that the best way to control mosquitoes is by reintroducing the endangered blue-spotted salamander, which is a voracious predator of mosquito larvae.
 The species was seen onsite as recently as 1987.

 - Invasive Plants